CER-REC/conditions/src/components/LoadingPipe/README.md

 - [ ] Must accept a property to determine if the app is in a loading state
 - [ ] Must display over-top or replace project menu pipelines

-## Accessibility Requirements

-(Manual Tests)
-Tabbing should stay in the dialog window.
-Closing dialog should return focus back to the previously active element.
-Closing dialog with escape key.